The Guinness record holder for the longest running advertising campaign ever.

 The competition to Amul Butter was Polson and they needed to counter it.

 Sylvie and (art director) Eustace decided that needed a little girl who would win a housewife’s heart.
-Thus the Amul Moppet was born in a red polka dot dress
+Thus Amul Moppet was born in a red polka dot dress

 The simple yet catchy phrase “Utterly Butterly” was coined by Sylvie’s wife, Nisha DaCunha.
 Because it was ungrammatical, the term “butterly” was initially greeted with suspicion.
 However, it worked well for the brand and quickly became one of the most remembered advertising slogans in India!